phette23/marcgreppy/readme.md

 TODO: publish to PyPI.

+Python 3.9 or later.
+[Poetry](https://python-poetry.org/) is used for development.

 ```sh
 pipx install marcgrep # install globally with pipx
 pip install marcgrep # or use pip/pip3